UK woman with Huntington's disease gene completes 100km ocean swim across Auckland to raise $13,000 - NZ Herald

 The 28-year-old ran through a guard of honour line of supporters as she reached the shore on Okahu Bay this afternoon.
 She had set off from Okahu Bay earlier and swam to St Heliers and back.

-Williams has swam across much of Auckland's coastline over the past 10 days, up and down the North Shore and elsewhere.
+Williams has swum across much of Auckland's coastline over the past 10 days, up and down the North Shore and elsewhere.

 The office and accounting manager for Apartment Specialists says despite the difficulty of being away from family throughout the pandemic she hopes to stay in New Zealand.